 The 1970s was a decade of educational reform, a period in which traditional schooling practices came under great criticism, sometimes leading to ‘alternative’, progressive schooling.
 Assessment regimes, including the continuing power of public examinations in secondary schools, were not exempt from reforms.
 The movement towards comprehensive secondary schooling had begun a little earlier.
 In New South Wales the Leaving and Intermediate certificates and examinations were replaced by School Certificate and Higher School Certificate (HSC).
 In Victoria the dual public system of technical and high schools continued, with their different curricula and testing regimes.

-In Queensland, public examinations were abolished in 1970 and 1972.
+In Queensland, public examinations were abolished in 1970 and 1972 following the Radford Report of 1970.
 Certificates recording achievement continued to be issued by the state.
 Responsibility for assuring those who used these credentials that they maintained worth rested with an elaborate moderation process where achievements in the various school subjects across a multitude of schools were compared and if needed, moderated (adjusted).